bondeje/Partial/README.md

 // bind pairs of values to function call. index specifies which argument is set and value is the corresponding value.
 PARTIAL_SENTINEL to end sequence
 Partial_bind(Partial * p, index_0, value_0, index_1, value_1, ..., PARTIAL_SENTINEL);

+/*
+For any given `Partial` object, once a value is bound, it currently cannot be unbound. `Partial_bind` may be called multiple times on the same object and overwrite bound values.
+*/

 // call the function.
 For output_type = `void` omit the LHS.
 // fill in non-bound values from left to right to use in call.
 Partial_call(Partial * p, void * return_value, val_0, val_1, ...);